robzlabz/donation-hub/README.md

 # DonationHub

-DonationHub is a web application designed to facilitate connections between donors and requesters, allowing donors to contribute to projects and requesters to create projects to receive donations.
-It's primarily built as a learning project for mastering backend development with the Go programming language.
+DonationHub is a web application designed to facilitate connections between donors and requesters, allowing requesters to create projects to raise funds and receive donations and donors to contribute to projects .
+It's primarily built as a fun project for learning backend development with the Go programming language.
 While the emphasis is on backend development, the frontend interface is provided as a reference, requiring minimum modifications.

 ## Your Missions